 To further complicate matters, access to reliable service depends on the capacity ISPs are able to provide.
 The capital costs to build out the necessary infrastructure and the ongoing expenses to maintain capacity can far outweigh the revenues an ISP can expect in a sparsely populated community.

 These challenges can foster a vicious cycle in rural communities.
-The population often shrinks because people leave town due to lack of employment opportunities, and real estate prices fall because outsiders don’t want to build homes without adequate internet access.
-As a result, industries decline, economies dwindle, and the brunt of that impact affects the quality of life for rural residents who may ultimately get left behind.
+The population often shrinks because people leave town due to lack of employment opportunities and property prices fall because outsiders don’t want to build homes without adequate internet access.
+As a result, industries decline, economies dwindle and the brunt of that impact affects the quality of life for rural residents who may ultimately get left behind.

-Troy’s residents envision connectivity having cascading impacts across their community to improve access to health care, bolster the quality of life residents enjoy, enable children and adults alike to access distance learning programs in order to learn new skills, create coworking spaces for teleworkers, boost tourism and recreation in the area, enhance public safety, and offer more efficient transportation options.21
+Troy’s residents envision connectivity having cascading impacts across their community to improve access to health care, bolster the quality of life residents enjoy, enable children and adults alike to access distance learning programmes in order to learn new skills, create coworking spaces for teleworkers, boost tourism and recreation in the area, enhance public safety and offer more efficient transportation options.21

 The story of broadband access in Troy is not unlike the stories of many other rural communities across America—whether they are chronically poor, transitioning, or resource-rich.
 Of course, broadband is not the panacea for all of rural America’s challenges.
 But increasing access to effective connectivity is a critical first step to improving quality of life for rural residents and meaningfully transforming the local industries that underpin rural economies.

 The nation.
-Finally, the concept of smart rural communities could drive benefits for the entire nation, increase efficiencies in industries such as agriculture, manufacturing, education, and health care to stimulate the economy, and improve gross domestic product as a result.
+Finally, the concept of smart rural communities could drive benefits for the entire nation, increase efficiencies in industries such as agriculture, manufacturing, education and health care to stimulate the economy and improve gross domestic product as a result.
 Improving quality of life and employment options may help reduce poverty rates and associated epidemics.
-By better engaging communities and residents, the federal government can improve its feedback loop, helping it to improve customer service and better match federal programs to people’s needs.
+By better engaging communities and residents, the federal government can improve its feedback loop, helping it to improve customer service and better match federal programmes to people’s needs.
 These communication channels could also help give people living in rural areas a greater voice in government.